This post may contain affiliate links. Please see my disclosure policy for details.

-These four doors represent to the four seasons and different Hindu gods are honoured here.
+These four doors represent the four seasons and different Hindu gods are honoured here.
 Have fun wandering around this pink palace and taking snaps everywhere you go!

 As well as the photos, there are some beautiful exhibitions and displays.
 You can also watch a puppet show here or treat yourself at their royal café.
 I highly recommend their Nutella stuffed cupcakes – they seriously melt in the mouth!

-Top tips for shooting the City palace:
+Top tips for photographing the City palace: